brandy-atieno/Power-BI/README.md

 The solutions are aligned with the PowerBi concepts covered @https://github.com/AlexTheAnalyst/Power-BI series datasets for each solution available @https://github.com/AlexTheAnalyst/Power-BI

- Refer to the dashboard.png image to access the final dashboard from the analysis.
+ Refer to the dashboard.png image to access the final dashboard from the final project  analysis.